Havok (character): Powers and abilities

 Havok is a mutant possessing the power to absorb ambient cosmic energy, process it, and emanate it from his body as waves of energy that heat the air in their path, turning it into plasma in the form of a beam with a tell-tale concentric circle pattern.
-These waves will emanate from his body in all directions unless he purposefully tries to channel them in a single direction, usually along the length of his arms.
-This results in control over an extremely powerful sort of destructive force.
+These waves will emanate from his body in all directions unless he purposefully channels them in a single direction, usually along the length of his arms.
 He is immune to the adverse effects of most forms of radiation and heat.
 In the past, he was not entirely able to control this ability, which made him a danger to those around him unless he wore a special containment suit equipped with special sensors for measuring and controlling his power output.
-Havok is immune to his own powers and to those of his brother Scott.
-He is resistant but not immune to Vulcan's powers.

 Despite past accounts, the energy that Havok releases is not truly a concussive force.
 When Havok strikes an object with hot plasma, the sudden temperature jump often causes objects to shatter or disintegrate.
 Should Havok direct his energy at the lowest level, he can project it toward a human being and his target will suffer a severe headache but will not burn up.